 For all FANUC drives, the type number will begin with ‘A06B’.
 The second set of characters refers to the electrical specifications and dimensions of the drive.
 However, simply increasing the ‘0601’ to, say, ‘0602’ does not necessarily represent a small increase in one or more specification’s values.
 In this case such a change in the type number would not result a real type number.

 The last set of characters signify feedback type suppported, and other available accessories.
 This is because not all series of FANUC drives have the same options offered.

-If you are in the market for a replacement FANUC spindle motor drive or are wondering if you should attempt any sort of maintenance on a FANUC drive, Servo Repair International, Inc. recommends that you contact us first to discuss your motor.
-If you rely only on the model number and try to buy a FANUC spindle drive motor off of an auction website, you could very easily buy the wrong motor.
-If you do not know that your motor has a feedback device that requires electrical alignment and you attempt to perform maintenance you risk the proper functionality of that motor, possibly permanently.
+If you are in the market for a replacement FANUC spindle drives or are wondering if you should attempt any sort of maintenance on a FANUC drives servo motor, Servo Repair International, Inc. recommends that you contact us first to discuss your motor.
+If you rely only on the model number and try to buy a FANUC drives off of an auction website, you could very easily buy the wrong motor.